dr-morris/domoticz_telegram/README.md

 This readme file should help you getting started with the Telegram scripts

-Installation:
+Step 1 - Getting core files:
 =================
-Step 1 - login via Putty:
+1. login via Putty:
 Login to raspberry pi as user pi (using standard ssh session with for example the tool 'Putty').
 Command: ssh pi@IPADRESS

-Step 2 - installation of the files:
+2. cloning the files onto your system:

-cd into your domoticz/scripts directory
+a) cd into the desired directory where you want to install telegram.
+Example: if you want to install telegram in /home/pi/domoticz/scripts, then cd into directory /home/pi/domoticz/scripts, the telegram subdirectory will be created automatically for you.

+b) execute command: git clone

 Copy TelegramInstall.sh to your rasberry in the /home/pi directory execute chmod u+x TelegramInstall.sh